PhilipRuthig/EMtools/README.md

 The whole process takes maybe 30 minutes for a few small images (<100MB), longer for more.
 For most use cases, all of these data analysis steps will fit within half a day or so.

 ### 0) Prepare your 2D TEM images
    Your raw TEM images should be (approximately) 3000x magnification, in .tif or .png format.
-Put them all into a single folder.
+Put them all into the provided 0_raw folder in the repository.

 ### 1) Run the preprocessing
-   The preprocessing script (`preprocessing.ipynb`) applies contrast adapted histogram equalization (CLAHE, see e.g. https://imagej.net/plugins/clahe) and then resaves your data to a different directory.
+   The preprocessing script (`1_preprocessing.ipynb`) applies contrast adapted histogram equalization (CLAHE, see e.g. https://imagej.net/plugins/clahe) and then resaves your data to a different directory.
 To run it, follow these steps:
  - Press windows + R
  - Type in `powershell`
- - Navigate to your (personal) folder, to where you cloned/downloaded this repository (use `cd` command)
+ - Navigate to your personal copy of this repository (use `cd` command)
  - Type `jupyter notebook`.
 This should open a browser window with a file browser.
 Continue in this file browser.
  - Open `preprocessing.ipynb`
- - For `path_input`, put the path where you saved your raw images.
- - For `path_output`, put the path where you would like your preprocessed images to be re-saved to.
- - Click the double arrow at the top of the jupyter notebook to run it.
+ - Make sure you placed your raw images into the `0_raw` folder, press the double arrow at the top of the window.
+ - After the script is finished, your preprocessed and re-saved data should be in the `1_preprocessed` folder.
  - Keep the browser open for later.

 ### 2) Predict the data using Uni-EM
 - Open Uni-EM on the desktop (`Uni-EM\main.exe`) - starting this might take a minute
 - Open the following three folders by dragging and dropping them into the Uni-EM window.
 There is no feedback to this from the GUI window, only in the accompanying terminal:
-    1) The folder your preprocessed images are in: `path_results` as described above
+    1) The folder your preprocessed images are in: `1_preprocessed` as described above
-    2) An empty folder you want your predicted images to be in
+    2) An empty folder you want your predicted images to be in (`2_predicted`)
-    3) The model folder `E:\AG_Morawski\Philip\EM\20230419_densenet_12_12_20`
+    3) The model folder `E:\AG_Morawski\Philip\EM\20230419_densenet_12_12_20` (Please *do not* move this folder)
 - Click Segmentation -> 2D DNN and then click on the inference tab
 - Select the three folders you already opened above as Image folder, Model Folder, and Output Segmentation folder.
 - Select the maximum maximal unit size (2048)
 - Click "Execute" and watch the model do its work in the terminal (or don't and grab a coffee)
 - Once the script is done, it will display `Inference finished` in the terminal.

 Side note: At this point, if you are proficient with image analysis tools (e.g. python or FIJI), you may want to take these output images and design your own downstream analysis.
-However, you can also feel free to continue with the `postprocessing.ipynb`.
+However, you can also feel free to continue with the `3_postprocessing.ipynb`.

 ### 3) Run the postprocessing script.
 - Return to the Jupyter window in the browser, which you opened in step 1.
-Open `postprocessing.ipynb`.
+Open `3_postprocessing.ipynb`.
-- Insert the path where your predicted images were saved to the variable `path_raw_predictions`.
+- If you used the folder structure of the repository, you do not need to prepare anything.
+If not, insert the path where your predicted images were saved to the variable `path_raw_predictions`.
+If you want
-- Create an empty folder and insert its directory to `path_results`.
-This is where your results and plots will be created.
   - Side note: The output from the DNN is a classification of your data into three categories: 1) Background 2) Fiber and 3) Myelin.
 All three of these classes are coded as intensities in your greyscale output image.
-Depending on how many cases where the model was uncertain you want to include in downstream analysis, you can vary the initial thresholds.
+Depending on how many pixels where the model was uncertain you want to include in downstream analysis, you can vary the initial thresholds.
 I suggest using the following values (which are already in the script): Myelin > 55, Fibers >24 and <40, Background is <=24.
 You can try and adapt these if you feel it might work better with your data.
 - Click the double arrows at the top of the jupyter notebook to run it
 - The script iterates through all of your data and saves processed versions of each image in `path_results`.
 You will also get a .csv and .xlsx file once everything is done, both of which include all of your measured results.

 ### 4 (optional) Run the validation
 - To get measures of how good the model performs on your data, you will need to validate the model.
 For this purpose, you can use `postprocessing_val.ipynb`.
 To do so, you will need a manually labeled version of your data and the models raw prediction results (which are generated after step #2).
 - manually labeled data can be generated e.g. with GIMP (https://www.gimp.org/) or a variety of other image manipulation tools.
+It should be analogous to the included validation.png.
-- To run the validation script, assign the variable `prediction_path` to the path to your prediction, and `validation_path` to your manually labeled image.
-You will also need to specify a folder for the results named `save_path`.
+- To run the validation script, replace the present files with your own data and press the double arrow at the top of the ipynb.
 - After running the script, you will get a bunch of different measures telling how well the whole pipeline works on your data.